 Two pets die in Fond du Lac house fire

 FOND DU LAC, Wis.
-(WBAY) - Two pets perished in a Fond du Lac house fire Tuesday evening.
+(WBAY) - Fond du Lac Fire/Rescue is investigating what caused a fire that heavily damaged a two-story home Tuesday and killed two pets.

-Around 6:48 p.m.
-Fond du Lac Fire Rescue responded to an address on W. Scott St. for a reported fire at a home.
-When they got to the scene, crews found fire showing from a first floor window and heavy smoke emitting from the entire building.
+The fire on the 100-block of W. Scott St. was reported shortly before 7 p.m.
+Firefighters found flames coming from a first-floor window and smoke pouring out from around the house.

-Crews quickly knocked the fire down and then searched for residents.
-No one was inside the home at the time of the fire.
+As firefighters attacked the fire, crews searched the building for anyone inside.
+No one was inside, but two animals perished.

 Copyright 2023 WBAY.
 All rights reserved.